Neyronbite/Reminder/README.md

 - 📝 **Day Notes**
   Add custom notes to any day — use it like a journal or a daily to-do list.

-- ⏰ **Timed Events with Notifications**
+- ⏰ **Timed Events and Alarms with Notifications**
-  Add events with specific time (e.g. "2:00 PM") — Reminder will notify you at the exact time, even if it's minimized.
+  Add events and Alarms with specific time (e.g. "2:00 PM") — Reminder will notify you at the exact time, even if it's minimized.

-- ✅ **Enable/Disable Events**
-  Toggle event visibility with a simple checkbox.

 - 💾 **SQLite Powered Persistence**
   All your notes and events are saved locally via SQLite.
 Data is retained between sessions.

-- 🚀 **Auto-start on Windows**
-  Automatically launch Reminder on system boot (requires admin permissions).

 - 🧭 **Lightweight and Fast**
   The app runs in the background without hogging system resources.